simonwhitaker/geo-energy-datadog/README.md

 # geo-energy-datadog

-A Go application that periodically queryies a [Geotogether](https://geotogether.com/) API and writes data to Datadog.
+A Go application that periodically queryies the [Geotogether](https://geotogether.com/) smart meter API and writes data to Datadog.
+It's written in such a way that it ought to be possible to plug in other inputs and outputs fairly easily.

 ![](./assets/screenshot.png)

-It's written in such a way that it ought to be possible to plug in other inputs and outputs fairly easily.

 ## Getting started